Metabolism Profile

 - In case of a family history of diabetes or lipid metabolism disorders.

-- If you suspect elevated cholesterol levels or blood sugar issues.
+- If you suspect elevated cholesterol levels or blood sugar problems.

 - For regular monitoring of vitamin and mineral supply.

-An early test helps you to specifically optimize your metabolism and reduce health risks.
-A targeted vitamin and mineral test can also provide clarity.
+The Metabolism Profile helps you to specifically optimize your metabolism and reduce health risks early.
+An additional vitamin and mineral test can also provide clarity.

 What is included in the test kit?